 Since 2017, she has performed in the Czech Republic, Germany, Switzerland and England with the South Bohemian Philharmonic (CZ), Prague Radio Symphony Orchestra (CZ), Czechoslovakia chamber orchestra (CZ), Karlovy Vary Symphony Orchestra (CZ), Thüringen Philharmonie (DE), Lucerne Artists Orchestra (CH) and with an accompanying pianist.

-Soprano Lucie Kaňková currently sings Ännchen in Weber’s Der Freischütz, Violetta Valéry in Verdi’s La Traviata and Susanna in Mozart’s Le nozze di Figaro at the Silesian Theatre, Opava (CZ).
-Since 2020 she appears as Poppea in Monteverdi’s L’incoronazione di Poppea at the National Theatre in Pilsen (CZ).
-In 2021 Lucie will perform the role of the Queen of the Night in Mozart’s Magic flute at the Estates Tehater in Prague and she has performed this role also at the Opernspiele Munot summer festival in Switzerland and Germany and at the National Theater in Prague, Gilda in Verdi’s Rigoletto at the Silesian Theatre, Opava (CZ), Fiordiligi at the South Bohemian Theater in Budweis and Barče in Smetana’s Kiss at the National Moravian – Silesian Theatre, Ostrava (CZ).
+Soprano Lucie Kaňková sang Ännchen in Weber’s Der Freischütz, Violetta Valéry in Verdi’s La Traviata and Susanna in Mozart’s Le nozze di Figaro at the Silesian Theatre, Opava (CZ).
+Lucie was Gilda in Verdi’s Rigoletto at the Silesian Theatre, Opava (CZ), Fiordiligi at the South Bohemian Theater in Budweis and Barče in Smetana’s Kiss at the National Moravian – Silesian Theatre, Ostrava (CZ) during last season.
+Since 2020 she appeared as Poppea in Monteverdi’s L’incoronazione di Poppea at the National Theatre in Pilsen (CZ).
+Since 2021 Lucie performs regularly the role of the Queen of the Night in Mozart’s Magic flute at the Estates Tehater in Prague and she has performed this role also at the Opernspiele Munot summer festival in Switzerland and Germany 2022.